+Wrong: The budget is tight; but we will make every effort to fund employee health initiatives.

+Right: The budget is tight, but we will make every effort to fund employee health initatives.

-Employee health initiatives are vital; we will allocate important resources for these efforts.
+Right: Employee health initiatives are vital; we will allocate important resources for these efforts.

 Do you find any punctuation mistakes frequently in your writing?
 What errors drive you crazy?

-Oh, I absolutely have to remark the seed regarding this excellent post had been given by Krystal with Yukon North Of Ordinary.
-They certainly are a splendid s.
+Oh, I absolutely have to remark the seed regarding this excellent post had been given by someone with Wallace Living.
+They certainly are a splendid appartment rental services.
 I really welcome a first-rate concept!

 Thank You To

 http://dean2016.com - Fernanda, you came through for me once again 🙂